UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 Receiver Design steps:
-The general structure of the WLAN receiver can be described as follows:

 1. Capture the transmitted wave-packets using another "1 antenna" PlutoSDR
 2. Perform carrier frequency offset estimation and correction